lilyminium/cookiecutter-openff/README.md

 ## Acknowledgments

-This cookiecutter is developed by MDAnalysis, based heavily off the [Cookiecutter for Computational Molecular Sciences (CMS) Python Packages](https://github.com/MolSSI/cookiecutter-cms) by Levi N. Naden and Jessica A. Nash from the [Molecular Sciences Software Institute (MolSSI)](http://molssi.org/) and Daniel G. A. Smith of [ENTOS](https://www.entos.ai/).
+This cookiecutter is developed by Open Force Field, based heavily off the [Cookiecutter for Computational Molecular Sciences (CMS) Python Packages](https://github.com/MolSSI/cookiecutter-cms) by Levi N. Naden and Jessica A. Nash from the [Molecular Sciences Software Institute (MolSSI)](http://molssi.org/) and Daniel G. A. Smith of [ENTOS](https://www.entos.ai/), and the [MDAnalysis cookiecutter](https://github.com/mdanalysis/cookiecutter-mdakit).

-The development of this repository is supported by a grant from the Chan Zuckerberg Initiative under an EOSS4 award.